orlnub123/django-class-settings/docs/files/tutorial.md

 1. We import the library.
 2. We default the DJANGO_SETTINGS_CLASS environment variable to MySettings.
 3. We call `setup`.

+We've also removed the now useless try except because since the library imports Django itself, Django would always be available at that point.

 The last change is where the magic happens.
 Internally `setup` imports the module defined in DJANGO_SETTINGS_MODULE, creates an instance of the class